day8/re-frame/docs/Interceptors.md

 Some data called a `context` is threaded through all the calls.

-That means it is passed as the argument to every `:before` and `:after` function and it is returned, possibly modified, by each of them too.
+This value is passed as the argument to every `:before` and `:after` function and they returned it, possibly modified.

-A `context` is a map with this form:
+A `context` is a map with this structure:
 ```clj
 {:coeffects {:event [:some-id :some-param]
              :db    <original contents of app-db>}